 Stroll Through the Village of Kioni (Ithaca)

-The village of Kioni is on the small Ionian island of Ithaca.
+One of the best things to do in Greece is venture to the small, less touristy islands, like Ithaca.
+When we first arrived on the island of Ithaca, we knew nothing about it.
+After venturing around a bit, we decided the best place to stay was the small town of Kioni.
 We stayed for five days in Kioni and never wanted to leave, mainly because the village of Kioni feels like it’s been stuck in time.

-Kioni was founded in the 1500s and has since been a favorite retreat for Ithaki islanders and visitors alike.
-The little fishing village with its picturesque harbor lined with boats and pretty houses is made all that more unique by the fact that it’s built on the slope of a mountain.
+Kioni was founded in the 1500s, and remnants of those times are still evident.
+It has been a favorite retreat for Ithaki islanders and visitors alike.
+The little fishing village with its picturesque harbor, lined with boats and pretty pastel-colored houses is made all that more unique by the fact that it’s built on the slope of a mountain.

-While there are some cafes, small bars, a few seaside restaurants, and boutique shops, you won’t find large crowds, which means you’ll enjoy a peaceful escape.
+While there are some cafes, small bars, a few seaside restaurants, and boutique shops, you won’t find any large crowds, ensuring a peaceful escape.

 Descend to Egremni Beach (Lefkada)